 In my last two posts, I looked at average TOEFL scores by gender, level of education, reasons for testing, native language, and home country.
-The information I used comes from ETS’s official 2015 Test and Score Data Summary for the TOEFL.
+The information I used comes primarily from ETS’s official 2016 Test and Score Data Summary for the TOEFL.
+(Some information also comes from their 2015 and 2016 reports, which are no longer publicly available.)

 Similarity between your language and English can affect average TOEFL Scores